HANetTools/Perc/cran-comments.md

 * Test file individualDomProbOutputs.rds updated to match new default specification.

 ## Test environments
-* local Win 7 install, R 3.5.2
-* local Win 10 install, r-devel
+* local Win 10 install, R 3.5.3, r-devel
 * win-builder (devel and release)

 ## R CMD check results
 There were no ERRORs, WARNINGs, or NOTES.

 Checking package dependencies.
-* I did not test all dependencies, but do not think any of the changes should effect them.
+* I did not test all dependencies, but do not think any of the changes should effect them since the change was mainly in the testing procedure.

 ## Reverse dependencies